 Aches and pains can be complex because of the interconnectedness of joints and soft tissue.
-The body consists of a “chain” of mobility and stability joints and respective soft tissue.
+The body consists of a “kinetic chain” of mobility and stability joints and respective soft tissue.
 They are arrayed in alternating order.
 Muscles and connective tissue surrounding joints form an integrative system that moves the limbs.

 So, what about pain?
 Musculoskeltal pain may be caused by: